raysant/minesweeper/README.md

 In order to compile this program, you must have	`g++` and the `FLTK` library installed.
 Look through the [FLTK repository](https://github.com/fltk/fltk) for installation instructions for your platform.

 ### Installing FLTK on Arch Linux
 The `FLTK` library can be found in the community repository.

 ```bash
     $ pacman -S fltk
 ```
 ### Compiling and Running
+A display server should be running before using this program.

 ```bash
     $ g++ $(fltk-config --cxxflags) -lfltk -lfltk_images *.cpp -o minesweeper